-Adopters will allow for a minimum of 30 days adjustment period for the beagle to adjust to its new environment and family.
+Adopters will allow for a minimum of 30 days adjustment period for their adopted beagle to adjust to its new environment and family.

 Beagles will be placed with adults to be kept as companion animals.
 They are to be accepted as family members, receiving proper nourishment, medical care and attention.
 Continuous outdoor confinement is not acceptable.
 Doghouses, pens, and runs are unacceptable.